Dr John Oliphant

 BA (University of Adelaide), MA (Birkbeck, University of London), Ph.D.
 (Queen Mary, University of London)

-Dr Oliphant joined Cambridge Tutors College in 2006 with over 25 years of teaching in both Australia and the UK.
+Dr Oliphant joined Cambridge Tutors College with over 25 years of teaching in both Australia and the UK already under his belt.
 He is the Subject Leader for History at CTC London and an authority on 18th century American, British Empire and European History.

-Australian-born, the first teaching role for Dr Oliphant came in Adelaide before moving to Britain in the late 1970’s.
+Australian-born, the first teaching role for Dr Oliphant came in Adelaide before moving to Britain.
 It was whilst teaching at a school in Sussex where John pioneered the use of coursework (mode 3) for A-Level, well before it was introduced into the mainstream curriculum.
 Since his move from Australia, Dr Oliphant has boosted his impressive personal academic record even further – adding an MA and Ph.D. from Birkbeck and Queen Mary University’s, respectively, to his BA from the University of Adelaide.

 Dr Oliphant is also an accomplished academic author and lecturer.
 His study of John Forbes, a British General in the French and Indian War, is widely recognised as the first full-length biography of this highly significant figure in British-American history.
 Further works include Peace and War on the Anglo-Cherokee Frontier (2001) and a contribution to The Seven Years’ War: Global Views (2002).